w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 XCM is related to XCMP in the same way that REST is related to RESTful.

-_Cross-Chain Message Passing_ secure message passing between parachains.
+_Cross-Consensus Message Passing_ secure message passing between parachains.
 There are two variants:
 _Direct_ and _Relayed_.

 - With _Direct_, message data goes direct between parachains and is O(1) on the side of the